tableau-mkt/components-boilerplate/README.md

 component will be displayed in the generated style guide.
 * To prevent the code exmaple from rendering for a component, add a `Nocode: true` tag to the KSS comment.
+* To prevent the the default exmaple from rendering for a component, add a `Nodefault: true` tag to the KSS comment.

 ## Adding/Editing Components